bammoore511/SimonSays/README.md

-Simon Says game created as a challenge in the online Web Dev Bootcamp course by Angela Yu
+Simon Says game created as a challenge project while taking the Web Dev Bootcamp online course by Angela Yu